 When walking into Virginia Hemby’s office in the Business and Entrepreneurship Department of the Building and Aerospace Building, a welcoming woman in a matching business suit of pink and olive green will greet you.
 Her professional appearance is indisputable, but this has not always been the case.

 Hemby, the mastermind behind MTSU’s Raiders’ Closet program, graduated with a doctorate from The University of Southern Mississippi, but had no professional clothes for a job interview, nor money to buy them with.
+She also needed to download one of the online resume templates to take into the interview with her.
 This, she says, is one of the reasons behind her idea to start a campus business clothing drive.

 “If I had had a place where I could have gone on campus at Southern Miss and gotten a suit, it would have really solved a lot of my problems,” Hemby recalled.
 “That started playing in my head about what students said about not having money to buy a suit, and needing a food pantry on campus.
 I had some clothing in my closet that I needed to do something with. . . and I said to myself ‘Maybe there’s a way to pay it forward here.'”